denten/denten.github.io/_includes/CV/06-talks.md

 Forum, Kansas University, on September 29, 2017.
 - "Modeling Space: Quantitative Parsimony in Computational Literary Analysis."
-  Lecture by invitation at the Analysing Text conference hosted by the Alan Turing Institute, London on September 22, 2017.
+  Lecture by invitation at the Analysing Text conference hosted by the Alan Turing Institute at the British Library, London on September 22, 2017.
 - "Version Control for Textual Criticism."
 Lecture and workshop by invitation at the What is a Book in the 21st Century? seminar, Columbia University on January 20, 2017.